NixImagery/Niximagery/_exposures/2020-07-13-Lomography-Berlin-400.md

 ---
 In the camera from 12th - 14th July, with a yellow filter for the sky.
 Kino film, £9 per roll from Analog Wonderland.

+I destroyed this film in development.
+I tried to "stand develop" it using Ilfosol 3 developer: this is a quick ("hot") developer, I later discovered, and thus the over-development that resulted (very faded images on the carrier) was not really a surprise in retrospect.

+What I'm learning is that you can't "wing it" like that, and expect to keep your images.

 Brand|Type|ISO|Format|Exposures|Camera|Lens
 :----|:---|:--|:-----|:--------|:-----|:----
 Lomography|Berlin|400|120|8|Fuji GW 690 ii|Fixed Fuji 90mm